CM4all/workshop/doc/index.rst

 channel shall be used instead.)

 The process may log errors and other messages to `stderr`.
-They will be forwarded to the configured syslog server, or will be logged to Workshop's journal.
+They will be logged to Workshop's journal.
 Additionally, the log will be copied to the job's `log` column.

 Upon successful completion, the process exits with status 0.